What Does a Child Psychologist Do?

 This course explores the psychological development of children and adolescents in the context of social media and pervasive technology in the digital era.
 Students examine the effects of sexting, cyberbullying, and violence in the media on identity and social relationships, while also exploring methods of positive behavioral intervention.

-A topic of mounting interest among psychologists in the LGBTQ community, this course compares historical and contemporary theories of gender and sex differences in children and adolescents.
-Topics include body image, stereotypes, gender similarities and differences, transgender psychology, and gender-sensitive policy making.
+Gender and DevelopmentA topic of mounting interest among psychologists is the LGBTQ community.
+This course compares historical and contemporary theories of gender and sex differences in children and adolescents.
+Topics include body image, stereotypes, gender similarities and differences, transgender psychology, and gender-sensitive policymaking.

 Typically offered as an elective in place of a course focused on quantitative or qualitative research alone, this course encourages students to develop specialized knowledge and skills using both methods.
-Students prepare to employ various data analysis and research techniques at the doctoral level, combining methods as appropriate.
+Learners prepare to employ various data analysis and research techniques at the doctoral level, combining methods as appropriate.

-This course provides a comprehensive survey of common behavioral and developmental issues affecting children and adolescents, emphasizing “spectrum” disorders, such as autism.
+This course provides a comprehensive survey of common behavioral and developmental issues affecting children and adolescents, emphasizing spectrum disorders, such as autism.
 Students explore effective observation, assessment, and intervention techniques specific to this demographic.

 Required Licenses and Internships to Become a Child Psychologist

 Field experience is perhaps the most crucial component of an emerging career in child psychology.
-Though requirements vary from state to state, the APA estimates that students require an average of 4,000 supervised clinical hours to earn licensure, divided equally between internship and postdoctoral hours.
-Students typically begin fulfilling the majority of these required field hours through an internship or practicum during the master's degree.
+Though requirements vary by state, the APA estimates that students require an average of 4,000 supervised clinical hours to earn licensure, divided equally between internship and postdoctoral hours.
+Learners typically fulfill most of these required field hours through an internship or practicum during the master's degree.
 Those who plan to pursue a Ph.D. must continue logging field experience hours toward the minimum required for licensure in their state.

 Careers for Child Psychology Degree Holders

-Salary for Child Psychology Degree Holders
+Salary For Child Psychology Degree-Holders

-|Position||Median Annual Salary|
+|Position||Average Annual Salary|